Skip to main content

 Being a collection of typos, misspellings, and minor inconsistencies in the Aubrey/Maturin novels, reported by Gunroom lissuns and compiled by Larry Breed.

-Please post additional contributions and discussion to the Gunroom discussion, and include "errata" in the subject line, to help me search for your message in the archived discussions.
-Alternatively you are welcome to send e-mail directly to Larry Breed.
+Please post additional contributions and discussion to the Gunroom discussion, and include "errata" in the subject line, to help us search for your message in the archived discussions.

 It is my hope that this collection will become a comprehensive record, holding both agreements and variant opinions; and that it may be helpful to editors considering future editions of the Canon.